Don't Implement Unification by Recursion

 Pattern Matching

 Unification can be seen as two sided pattern matching.
 Pattern matching (like python’s new match-case construct) takes in some tree and allows you to match it against patterns.
-Patterns maybe contain variables, and when the pattern matches, that branch of the case has the variables bound.
-Unification allows you to match patterns against patterns.
-In one possible low level implementation, the variables are refcells.
-Unification works via pointer manipulation, pointing the refcell to a piece of a tree or another refcell.
-It’d be neat and possible for a low level language like rust to support pointer based unification as something akin to a match statement.
-In logic programming languages, we typically have both unification and backtracking.
-These aren’t intrinsically coupled features.
+Patterns maybe contain variables, and when the pattern matches, that branch of the case

-Anyway, pattern matching is much easier to implement.
+Pattern matching is much easier to implement.
 Let’s take a look to make a point about recursive vs iterative implementations.

 Like many algorithms, there is a recursive and iterative version.
-The iterative version more or less reifies the call stack of the recursive version into a normal data structure, keeping around a queue of thins to do.
+The iterative version more or less reifies the call stack of the recursive version into a normal data structure, keeping around a queue of things to do.

 You can also choose whether to manipulate the substitution you’re building purely functionally or mutationally.